 Taking holiday before you've built it up

-If your employer agrees, you may be able to take paid holiday before you’ve built up (‘accrued’) enough holiday entitlement.
+In the first year of your job, you may be able to take paid holiday before you've built up ('accrued') enough holiday entitlement, if your employer agrees.
 For example, your employer might agree for you to take holiday soon after you start a new job.

 They will not be able to calculate pay in the usual way, looking at your average pay from previous weeks.
 Instead, you should get an amount that fairly represents your pay for the agreed time off.